 revoke the BRO.

-The Bankruptcy Administration and Investigations team will notify all parties of the decision and if appropriate, make the relevant entry on the Register of Insolvencies.
+The team will notify all parties of the decision and if appropriate, make the relevant entry on the Register of Insolvencies.

 Variation or revocation of a BRO – appeal

 The debtor may appeal the decision to the sheriff before the expiry of 14 days from the date the decision was made.